Shan Lin Xi Gaoshan Wulong Cha (Shan Lin Xi High Mountain Oolong Tea)

 Ye Jun Cheng and Chen Chung-Chia

 Shan Lin Xi (Fir Woods Stream) is the name of a mountainous area in Zhuzhan Township in central Taiwan.
 It is an area that hardly seems tropical given the elevation and cool afternoon temperatures that arrive with the daily fog.
 This tea is grown at an elevation of 1400 meters.
-The dry leaves are nicely rolled and the infused leaf reveals a rich green color.
-The tea liquor is a limpid green/yellow .The aroma is clean, fresh and vegetal.
-In the mouth the tea shows good grip and is long and refreshing.
+The dry leaves are tightly rolled and the infused leaf reveals a deep green color.
+The tea liquor is a limpid green/yellow .The aroma is clean, fresh and floral.
+In the mouth the tea shows mouth filling body and good grip.

 Grower: Ye Jun Cheng